tcltk/tcl/doc/markdown/Load3.md

 # Description

 **Tcl\_LoadFile** loads a file from the filesystem (including potentially any virtual filesystem that has been installed) and provides a handle to it that may be used in further operations.
 The *symbols* array, if non-NULL, supplies a set of names of symbols (typically functions) that must be resolved from the library and which will be stored in the array indicated by *procPtrs*.
 If any of the symbols is not resolved, the loading of the file will fail with an error message left in the interpreter (if that is non-NULL).
 The result of **Tcl\_LoadFile** is a standard Tcl error code.
-The library may be unloaded with **Tcl\_FSUnloadFile**.
+The library may be unloaded with [Tcl\_FSUnloadFile][FileSystem].

 **Tcl\_FindSymbol** locates a symbol in a loaded library and returns it.
 If the symbol cannot be found, it returns NULL and sets an error message in the given *interp* (if that is non-NULL).
-Note that it is unsafe to use this operation on a handle that has been passed to **Tcl\_FSUnloadFile**.
+Note that it is unsafe to use this operation on a handle that has been passed to [Tcl\_FSUnloadFile][FileSystem].

 # Reference count management

 The reference count of the *pathPtr* argument to **Tcl\_LoadFile** may be incremented.
 As such, it should not be given a zero reference count value.

+[FileSystem]: FileSystem.md